Huskyeder/stackato-doc/user/deploy/languages/java.rst

 .. note::
-  The bundled Java buildpack no longer supports applications using versions of Spring older v3.1.
+  The bundled Java buildpack no longer supports applications using versions of Spring older than v3.1.
 For older Spring applications, use an older release of the buildpack (e.g. ``buildpack: https://github.com/cloudfoundry/java-buildpack.git#v2.1``).

 See also: :ref:`Custom Buildpacks <buildpacks-custom>`